EvgeniiGulev/Discord-Anilist-Bot/README.md

 # Discord-Anilist-Bot
-  UNOFFICIAL Discord bot that can lookup a anime by title.
+  Discord bot that can lookup a anime by title.

 # Modules